Welcome to the Nano Gaming News Weekly Rewind for January 30, 2021 where we cover stories and events that we missed over the past week.

 If a suit would be filed this should not come as a surprise as the relationship between Facebook and Apple has been on shaky ground for a while now.
 Some of this tension goes as far back as of the beginning of 2020 when Facebook tried to get the Facebook Gaming app on iOS.
 Additionally, in December 2020, Facebook had said it would produce internal documents to aid Epic Games in their own legal battle with Apple.

 Thank you for reading the January 30, 2021 Edition of the Nano Gaming News Weekly Rewind.
-Don’t forget to check back with us in two weeks for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.
+Don’t forget to check back with us next week for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.

 By clicking any Humble Bundle links on this site, Nano Gaming News may receive a small share of any sale made through these links.